Helius/checkers-bot/README.md

 # checkers-bot
-Hardware robot to play checkers with human
+Hardware part of robot which plays checkers.
+Software for project there https://github.com/Helius/checkers-bot-sw